Andresfgomez970/N-body-simulation-in-Vpython/README.md

 ## Prerequisites

-To run this program you need to have installed the folowing libaries of python: scipy.constants, visual (6 version), and numpy.
+To run this program you need to have installed the folowing libaries of python:  visual (there are some lines that can be only executed in version 6 but they are commented), and numpy.

 ## Running the program